mrhavens/fold-stack/README.md

   - Google Drive (for `gdrive` remote).
   - Internet Archive (for `ia` remote).
   - Web3.storage (for `web3` remote, requires an API token).
+- SSH keys for GitHub and Forgejo (for Git-Sync).

 ---